planet-lia/lia-SDK/README.md

   lia [command]

 Available Commands:
-  bot         Create new bot
-  compile     Compiles/prepares bot in specified dir fetch       Fetches a bot from url and sets a new name generate    Generates a game help        Help about any command play        Compiles and generates a game between bot1 and bot2 replay      Runs a replay viewer settings    Views the user's settings playground  Runs playground specified by number with chosen bot update      Updates Lia development tools verify      Verifies if the content in bot-dir is valid zip         Verifies, compiles and zips the bot in botDir
+  account     Check which user is currently logged into Lia-SDK bot         Create new bot compile     Compiles/prepares bot in specified dir fetch       Fetches a bot from url and sets a new name generate    Generates a game help        Help about any command login       Login to Lia with your account logout      Logout from Lia play        Compiles and generates a game between bot1 and bot2 playground  Runs playground specified by number with chosen bot replay      Runs a replay viewer settings    Views the user's settings update      Updates Lia-SDK upload      Uploads the bot to Lia leaderboard

 Flags:
   -h, --help        help for lia